Tyrving/obamaCube/README.md

 Windows should work just fine.

 If anything does not work as intended, please install processing (processing.org) and run the .pde source code there.

+You will need to install java for any binaries to work, unless specified otherwise.